Maryanne Fishing Charters

 Summary

-Grab your gear and join Captain Gary Bramble for a serious day of fishing on Chesapeake Bay.
-This 7-hour charter is tailored for skilled anglers looking to put their abilities to the test.
-You'll be targeting fast-moving Spanish Mackerel, powerful Black Drum, aggressive Bluefish, and the iconic Striped Bass.
-The Mary Anne comes fully equipped with top-notch tackle, so you can focus on honing your techniques.
-This trip is ideal for small groups wanting an intensive fishing experience with expert guidance.
-Captain Gary and his crew know the bay like the back of their hand, staying on top of seasonal patterns and local hot spots to give you the best shot at a great catch.
-With a maximum of 6 guests, you'll have plenty of elbow room to work those lines.
-Just remember, deposits are non-refundable, so make sure you're ready to commit to a day of serious angling action.
+Get ready for a serious day of fishing on Chesapeake Bay with Captain Gary Bramble.
+This 7-hour trip is tailored for experienced anglers looking to put their skills to the test.
+You'll be chasing fast-moving Spanish Mackerel, powerful Black Drum, aggressive Bluefish, and the iconic Striped Bass.
+The Mary Anne is kitted out with top-notch gear, so you can focus on your technique and precision.
+It's ideal for small groups who want an intensive fishing experience with expert guidance.
+The crew knows the bay like the back of their hand and stays on top of seasonal patterns, giving you the best shot at a great catch.
+Remember, this isn't a leisurely cruise – it's a focused fishing trip for those who really want to get after it on the water.

 Expert-Guided Chesapeake Bay Fishing | 7-Hour Trip